Ninetalesgh/dndcampaign/vault/database/spells.md

 Requires a noble title.
 You bind a willing creature to an oath it made in the last minute, cursing it.
 The Cursed creature cannot voluntarily take positive actions directly contrary to that oath, and you know if this curse ends for it.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 9, the cursed creature additionally cannot be magically compelled to take such actions.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 9, the cursed creature additionally cannot be magically compelled to take such actions.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: CS)*